 Immediately behind us, was the back of the Western Façade.
 How lovely to see it from this vantage point!
 It was breathtaking.

 You can really see how beautiful and white the restored tower is, on the right, compared to the dullness of the middle tower.
+This photo was taken in 2015, deep in the middle of the restoration process.

 Here is a close-up of the towers from the photos above.
 So grand, they were from this viewpoint.
 I was immediately in love with the rooftop tour!